birkheadc/colby/README.md

 ## Getting away form `create-react-app`

 This app was *not* created with `create-react-app`.
-Lately I've been focused on building my own React applications "by hand", and I've found it to be far easier, as well as far more rewarding, to do so.
+Lately I've been focused on building my own React applications "by hand", and I've found doing so to be far easier, as well as far more rewarding, than I expected.

 The basic steps I use go as follows: